RimCorePlus/Industry/README.md

 - Remove compacted plasteel

 ## Impact
 Production chains add tedium to the game.
 This is good for immersion, but (in my experience) detracts from the overall experience when there's no benefit.
-Accordingly, the refining recipes have been balanced to maximize output per job and create a stream of income for mining colonies that doesn't break the economy.
+Accordingly, new production chains have been balanced to maximize output per job and create new streams of income for colonies that doesn't break the economy.

+#### Metal
-Here's how refining jobs compare to vanilla[^1] money making activities:
+Refining jobs compared to vanilla[^1] money making activities:
 |  | Added value (per hr work) |
 |---:|:---:|
 | Rolling smokeleaf joints | 25 |